bknie1/Sudoku/Readme.md

 - Fixed Square toggle.
 Was the square read from a file?
 Can't be modified!
 No?
 Modifiable.
 - Possibilities list is based on a short integer with bit ops to toggle on/off possibilities.
 Ex.
 If '3' is on/1 it can still be written.
 - Cluster construction.
 Finds appropriate Squares, creates a Cluster, let's each Square know what Cluster it's a part of.
+- shoop() works.
+It will go through and update neighboring Square possibility lists thanks to these Clusters.

 ### TODO